dzcpy/transliteration/README.md

 ### transliterate(str, [options])

-Transliterates the string `str` and return the result.
-Characters which this module doesn't recognise will be defaulted to the placeholder from the `unknown` argument in the configuration option, defaults to `''`.
+Transliterate the string `str` and return the result.
+Characters which this module can't handle will default to the placeholder character(s) given in the `unknown` option.
+If it's not provided, they will be removed.

 __Options:__ (optional)